notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 import YoutubeVideo from "../../../src/components/shared/YoutubeVideo/YoutubeVideo";
 import Snack from '../../../src/components/shared/Snack/Snack';
 import VideoPlayer from '../../../src/components/shared/VideoPlayer/VideoPlayer';
+import PostExtraInfo from '../../../src/components/shared/PostExtraInfo/PostExtraInfo';

 It's very rare to find a react native app without a global state management library.
-It's also very rare to find a react native app without redux.
-Redux is one of the most used state management libraries in React / React Native and a tool that is being asked as a job requirement
+It's also very common to find a react native app with redux.
+Redux is one of the most used state management libraries in React / React Native and a tool that is being asked as a job requirement.

 If you wanted an easy explanation of what redux is, you are in luck!
 In this article, we will dive into the world of redux and learn how to get started with redux in react native.

 ## Understanding Redux

 Before we go into the implementation of redux in react native, let's first understand what redux is.
-Redux is a state management library that helps you manage the state of your react native app.
+[Redux](https://redux.js.org/) is a state management library that helps you manage the state of your react native app.
 It is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 Chances are you have come across a lot of negative comments on Redux.
 But thanks to the awesome maintainers of Redux, they have made it easier and simpler to use Redux.
-They come up with `Redux-Toolkit` aka **Modern Redux** which is a package that helps you write Redux logic in a very simple manner.
+They came up with [Redux-Toolkit](https://redux-toolkit.js.org/) aka **Modern Redux** which is a package that helps you write Redux logic in a very simple manner.
 It is intended to be the standard way to write Redux logic.
 It was originally created to help address three common concerns about Redux:

 1. "Configuring a Redux store is too complicated"
 2. "I have to add a lot of packages to get Redux to do anything useful"